hyperioxx/frontman/README.md

 - TLS encryption for secure communication with clients
 - Option to strip the service path from requests before forwarding to upstream targets
 - Written in Go for efficient performance and concurrency support
+- Plugin system to modify requests and responses before they are sent to or received from the backend service

 ## Usage
 ### Configuration